scriptbuzz/aws-iot-raspi-sensors/README.md

 # aws account setup

 - Create a Lambda function in your AWS account using this code as basis.
-Customize as needed
+Customize as needed including updating with your account specific resource properties such as your SNS Topic ARN and your default region

   https://github.com/scriptbuzz/aws-iot-raspi-sensors/blob/master/IoTLambdaSensorResponse.py